rlhatton/RossROS/README.md

 * Timers are producers that count down to a future time.
 Tying their output to the termination bus monitored by another consumer-producer is a convenient way to set the consumer-producer to run for a fixed length of time.

-* Printers are consumers that display the current values held by a set of buses.
+* Printers are consumers that display the current values held by a bus or set of buses.

 ## Using RossROS